 “Welcome To The Anthropocene” Pace University.
 She delivered a paper at the University of Geneva’s June 2015 conference “Approaching PostHumanism and the PostHuman.”
 She is an art critic and a former executive editor of the College Art Association’s quarterly publication Art Journal.

-Malen received a BA in Art History from Skidmore College, a MA in Art history from the University of Pennsylvania and later studied at the School of Visual Arts with the conceptual artist Will Insley while he was working on “OneCity,” a non Utopian Monumental City.
-Malen has exhibited and performed in New York at Studio 10, Apex Art, Participant Inc., Location One, Art in General, Skidmore College, The Cue Art Foundation, Wave Hill, The Slought Foundation, Tufts University, Wesleyan University, The Mediations Biennale, Poznan, Poland, and many other venues.
-In l999-2000 she collaborated with Stephan Argillet and France Fiction to produce a series of folios in the publication 9/9 revue d’art practice.
+Malen received a BA in Art History from Skidmore College, an MA in Art History from the University of Pennsylvania and later studied at the School of Visual Arts with the artist Will Insley while he was working on “OneCity,” a Non Utopian Monumental City.

-Malen received a Guggenheim Foundation Fellowship and NYFA and NYSCA awards in Interdisciplinary Art.
-She teaches in the MFA Fine Arts Program at Parsons/The New School
+Malen was awarded a Guggenheim Foundation Fellowship and NYFA and NYSCA awards in Interdisciplinary Art.
+She teaches in the Art/Media/Technology Program at Parsons/The New School, New York.